shazam37/Waste_detection/README.md

 ![Screenshot from 2024-03-11 20-03-06](https://github.com/shazam37/Waste_detection/assets/119686545/7c6fbb2f-a67e-4c90-a2bb-5049c270acc3)

 Feel free to add more waste objects into your pipeline!

+Such an application is used widely in many industries nowadays for detecting certain object of interests.
+It can be used for detecting whether a motorbike rider is wearing a helmet or not, or can be used in mechanical industries for pointing out defective parts.
+Its potential is endless and what I just created is a glimpse of possibilities!